4-5 Day Travel Itinerary: New Orleans Zydeco and Blues

 Walk to the water and locate the Moonwalk.
 This wide trail winds along the Mississippi River.
 On it, you will have terrific views of the waterfront.
 Follow the Moonwalk to the Woldenberg Riverfront Park.
 Explore a bit.
 Then, check out the high-end chain stores at the Canal Place Shopping Center or the Riverwalk Marketplace’s shops and restaurants.

 Round out the afternoon with a trip to the chaotic and colorful Madri Gras World.
 If you can’t be at a parade, it’s fun to see artist’s creating the carnival creations that will become a part of the celebrations.
 Onsite, you will tour a 300,000 square foot working warehouse where floats are made.
-Note: Mardi Gras World offers free shuttle pickup.
-See website for details.

-For dinner tonight, we suggest trying Mulates Restaurant.
+For dinner tonight, we suggest trying Mulates Restaurant."
 The establishment bills itself at the ‘King of Cajun Dining and Dance Halls.’
 Home-cooked food and a fais do do (Cajun dance party) is on the menu.
-Joe and I loved the comfortable atmosphere and the local dancers two-stepping to a zydeco blues band.
+Randy and I loved the comfortable atmosphere and the local dancers two-stepping to a zydeco blues band.
 This party was a different sort than the one on Bourbon Street, and we liked it even more.

 Day 3: Garden District, Cemeteries, and Sculpture Garden